Inverter Based Generators 25 kW and Smaller

 Figure 1 – Typical Photovoltaic System

-Optional: If the Customer wishes to monitor the amount of power produced, a PV Generation Meter will be supplied by Tillamook PUD at no cost and no monthly charges.
-The Customer will be required to install a utility-approved meter base at an acceptable location.
+Optional: If the Customer wishes to monitor the amount of power produced, a PV Generation Meter may be requested.
+The Customer will be required to install a utility-approved meter base at an acceptable location, and Tillamook PUD will supply the PV Generation Meter at no cost and no monthly charges.
 The Customer may monitor the amount of power produced on an hourly basis by logging in to their account through Smarthub (go to www.tpud.org for more information on Smarthub).
 Without the extra meter the Customer is only able to view net usage on the Utility Meter.
-The net usage is the amount of energy used minus the amount produced.
-If the amount produced is greater than the amount used at any particular time, the Utility Meter will credit the Customer’s account for the amount of energy being fed back into the system.
+Net usage will only provide the Customer with the total energy generated in excess of energy consumed.

 Appendix B – Application